pepealonso95/journey/README.md

 - **Social Integration**: Perfect previews for Twitter, LinkedIn, WhatsApp, and more
 - **Profile Pages**: Your personal reading hub at `/profile/{handle}`

-## 👨‍💻 Author

-Built by [@pepealonsog](https://twitter.com/pepealonsog) over a weekend as an experiment in AI-assisted development.

 ## 🤝 Contributing